mschauer/NanoTimes.jl/README.md

 # NanoTimes.jl

-*  WorkInProcess -- made available for testing and comment *
+*  Work In Process -- made available for testing

 #### Copyright &copy;2017 by Jeffrey Sarnoff.
 All rights reserved (prior to the release).
 ----------